 …the future of humanism becomes a question of the future of the humanities, particularly in the contemporary university

 There may be three levels of consciousness in the opinion of Kerri Welch: the basic experience of ‘feelings’, the awareness of those bits of experience, and the self-awareness of one’s own consciousness, which includes the awareness of past, present, and future.
 Serendipity was at play when I was made self-aware of an interesting book series under the title of posthumanities, an emergent field of enquiry based on the convergence of posthumanism and post-anthropocentrism.
 As I was writing the post on the emergence of Consciousness, the first book that caught my eye was Alexander Wilson’s on the entanglement of sensation, cognition, and matter.
-In the larger goal of reinforcing our sense of usefulness, feelings of empathy, sensitivity, and intuition ought to be prioritized within the framework of posthumanism.
+With the larger goal of reinforcing our sense of usefulness and in the framework of posthumanism, priority must be given to feelings of empathy, sensitivity, and intuition.

 ...traditional humanism is no longer adequate to understand the human’s entangled, complex relations with animals, the environment, and technology.